gbiz123/tiktok-captcha-solver/README.md

 That's it!

 ## API Client
-If you are not using Selenium, you can still import and use the API client to help you make calls to SadCaptcha
+If you are not using Selenium or Playwright, you can still import and use the API client to help you make calls to SadCaptcha
 ```py
 from tiktok_captcha_solver import ApiClient